Author's Response to Peer Reviews

 Response: Done

 26. Please be aware that you are not allowed to include more than 8 figures in your paper.
 You may want to merge some and move others to multimedia appendices.
-I did not find Figure 2 very necessary and you might want to move that.
+I did not find

-27. All figures to be published in the body of your paper must also be uploaded online.
+does illustrate the concept of waves of infection associated with different variants of concern.27.
+All figures to be published in the body of your paper must also be uploaded online.
 Kindly refer to the journal guidelines.

 Response: Done